 State laws vary widely in regard to interior design registration and/or licensure.
 In those states that have adopted legislation, a professional degree from a CIDA accredited program is the preferred prerequisite.
 Interior architecture students and graduates of the program must pass an examination established by National Council of Interior Design Qualification in order to become licensed as interior designers in those states with licensing or certification.
 Rules vary from state to state but generally two years of professional experience are required prior to taking the exam.
 Students should visit the CIDA, NASAD and NCIDQ websites for further information about accreditation and licensure.

 Student Achievement Data

 The Interior Architecture Program, in the Department of Architecture at the University of Oregon collects and publishes information regarding undergraduate and graduate student achievement, including aggregate data concerning retention, graduation rates, acceptance to graduate programs and employment data.
-Our graduation rates and retention data has been collected from the University of Oregon Registrar’s office and the from Department of Architecture records; and, our employment and graduate application data was collected from a recent survey sent to our alumni who graduated between 2008 and 2013.
+Our graduation rates and retention data has been collected from the University of Oregon Registrar’s office and the from Department of Architecture records; and, our employment and graduate application data was collected from surveys sent to our alumni who graduated between 2013 and 2015.

 Graduation Rates Data

 Undergraduate: 100% of the students enrolled in the classes of 2013, 2014 in the 5-year Bachelor of Interior Architecture degree program graduated in 5 years or less.